-NHMRC is also committed to addressing gender equality to promote fairness, transparency, equality and diversity in health and medical research.
-Fostering gender equality in peer review is a strategic objective, underpinned by NHMRC's Gender Equity Strategy.
+NHMRC is committed to its vision of a gender diverse and inclusive health and medical research workforce to take advantage of the full range of talent needed to build a healthy Australia.
+Fostering gender equity in peer review is a strategic objective underpinned by NHMRC's Gender Equity Strategy.